oscarsun72/visualstudio-docs/docs/ide/how-to-move-around-in-the-visual-studio-ide.md

 -   In the list, select the file you want to view and then choose **Activate**.

 ## Navigating Among Tool Windows in the IDE
  The **IDE Navigator** also lets you cycle through the tool windows you have open in the IDE.
 You can use either of two commands to access the **IDE Navigator** to cycle through tool windows, depending on the order in which you want to cycle through. `Window.PreviousToolWindowNav` allows you to move to the file most recently accessed and `Window.NextToolWindowNav` allows you to move in the reverse order.
-General Development Settings assigns SHIFT + ALT + F7 to `Window.PreviousDocumentWindowNav` and ALT + F7 to `Window.NextDocumentWindowNav`.
+General Development Settings assigns SHIFT + ALT + F7 to `Window.PreviousToolWindowNav` and ALT + F7 to `Window.NextToolWindowNav`.

 > [!NOTE]
 >  If the settings combination you are using does not already have a shortcut key combination assigned to this command, you can assign your own custom command using the **Keyboard** page of the **Options** dialog box.
 For more information, see [Identifying and Customizing Keyboard Shortcuts](../ide/identifying-and-customizing-keyboard-shortcuts-in-visual-studio.md).